dockur/windows/readme.md

   * ### How can I view the screen?

-    The container includes a web-based viewer, so you can visit [http://localhost:8006/](http://localhost:8006/) using any webbrowser to view the screen and interact with Windows via the keyboard/mouse.
+    The container includes a web-based viewer, so you can visit [http://localhost:8006/](http://localhost:8006/) using any web browser to view the screen and interact with Windows via the keyboard or mouse.

     This is mainly for use during installation, as afterwards you can use Remote Desktop, TeamViewer or any other software you prefer.

   * ### How do I increase the amount of CPU or RAM?

-    By default, 2 CPU cores and 4 GB of RAM are allocated to the container, as that are the minimum requirements of Windows 11.
+    By default, 2 CPU cores and 4 GB of RAM are allocated to the container, as those are the minimum requirements of Windows 11.

     To increase this, add the following environment variables: